itesla/ipsl/.github/legal/cla-entity.md

 Thank you for your interest in contributing to Open Instance Power System Library - OpenIPSL  ("We" or "Us").

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by electronic submission, following the instructions [here](README.md).
+To make this document effective, please sign it and send it to Us by electronic submission, following [these instructions](README.md).
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 ## 1. Definitions